hats-finance/hats-contracts/docs/roles.md

 - can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
 - can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
 - can call `setMaxBountyDelay` to set the timelock delay for setting the max bounty
+- can call `setHATBountySplit` set how the HAT bounty is split betwen security researcher and governance
 - can call `swapAndSend` and swap and send the vauit's token that are earmarked for payout (after approveClaim)

 ## `HATVaultsRegistry.arbitrator`